 In the discussions which follow, we use square brackets to indicate memory which is pointed to by the named or addressed location.
 Thus, [\$02E7] means "the memory location(s) pointed to by the contents of location \$02E7".
-In general, words which are printed in all capital letters are labels given in the memory map of Section 6.
+In general, words which are printed in all capital letters are labels (e.g. LABEL) given in the memory map of Section 6.